Council Staff Support

 Refunds: Your written cancellation request must be received at least four weeks prior to the first day of your camper's session to receive a refund less your deposit.
 Please note that per our cancellation and deposit policies, your $25 deposit is non-refundable and non-transferable.

 Cancellation Request Per Medical/Family Emergency: If you need to cancel your camper's registration and request a refund due to a medical or family emergency less than four weeks from the start of your camper’s session, please follow the steps above for a cancellation request and include a physician’s note in your request to the camp registrar.
-Refunds for family and medical emergencies are given at the camp director's discretion and your $25 deposit will not be refunded as deposits are non-refundable and non-transferable.
+Refunds for family and medical emergencies are given at the camp director's discretion.
+Your $25 deposit will not be refunded as deposits are non-refundable and non-transferable.

 Request to Change Sessions/Programs: If you would like to change your camper's session dates or program, please register for the new session/program through your Camp InTouch account and send a cancellation request to the camp registrar to have your old session cancelled.
 Campers may change their session dates or switch programs if space is available but will be charged a $25 session change fee to do so.

-Cancel a Waitlisted Session: Please send an email with your camper's name, camp, session, and enrollment dates to the camp registrar at firstname.lastname@example.org or send your request directly through the "Camper Information" section of your Camp InTouch account to have your request processed.
+Cancel a Waitlisted Session: Please send an email with your camper's name, camp, session, and enrollment dates to the camp registrar at firstname.lastname@example.org or send your request directly through the "Camper Information" section of your Camp InTouch account.
 You will receive a confirmation email once the cancellation has been processed.
-Please note that deposits are not required to join a waitlist so, there will be no need to issue a refund.
+Please note, deposits are not required to join a waitlist, so there will be no need to issue a refund.